movestore/Email-Alert/README.md

 `emailtext`: Text that will appear at the head of your Notification E-mail in case this workflow runs in a scheduled set.

-`attr`: Data attributes that you want to have printed in the Notification E-mail text of the unique (maximum) data rows/locations that fulfill the required property.
+`attr`: Up to 5 data attributes that you want to have printed in the Notification E-mail text of the unique (maximum) data rows/locations that fulfill the required property.
 It is not possible to include timestamp variable here.

 ### Null or error handling:
 **Parameter `variab`:** If there is no individual variable with the name given here, an error will be returned.